3saster/fullscrn_huds/readme.txt

 Known issues         : [CHEX] Logo replacement will only look good if default STBAR graphics
                               are used (with blue background)
+					   [DOOM/CHEX/HACX] The mugshot may appear dead when changing the "Force HUD Override" option.
+This is purely visual, and will fix itself as soon as the menu is exitted

 Additional Credits to: id Software ..................
 Original Doom GFX